 It houses one of the most expensive restaurants in the world

 It requires an average of 1,058,500 kg of foods for its staff alone in year, an unimaginable amount.

 Taj Mahal: Agra, India

-The Taj Mahal was built by the emperor Shah Jahan for his wife. the structure, completed in 1648, has been recognized as the best example of Indo-Islamic architecture by UNESCO., the Taj Mahal is located in the city of Agra, can be visited by an hour plane ride or a three-hour train ride from the capital city of New Delhi.
-Considering the large crowds in this sight, it's best to plan a visit in the morning. the sunrise will cast an enchanting glow upon the white marble structure.
+The Taj Mahal was constructed for the emperor Shah Jahan's wife.
+UNESCO has designated the building, which was completed in 1648, as the best example of Indo-Islamic architecture.
+The Taj Mahal is located in the city of Agra and is accessible from the capital city of New Delhi via a one-hour plane ride or a three-hour train ride.
+Because of the huge crowds at this attraction, it's better to come during the week. the sunrise will cast an enchanting glow upon the white marble structure.

 It intricate work of art and architectural genius took 17 years to complete.

 It is rumoured that the Emperor ordered that all the workers who worked on the mausoleum get their hands chopped of so that no one could make anything like it ever again.

 It takes a pinkish hue in the morning, milky white in the evening and golden at night when illuminated by moonlight.

 Built with an Optical Illusion